 Timor-Leste's main export articles are mineral fuels like petroleum oils, propane and butanes, coffee, vanilla and vegetable products as well as ferrous waste and scrap mainly from aluminium and steel.

-Timor-Leste's most important trading partners are Indonesia, China and Singapore, which together accounted for more than 60% of overall trade in 2023.
-Indonesia is by far the most important export market (64% of the total), and most imports originate from Indonesia (28%) and China (14%).
+Timor-Leste's most important trading partners are Indonesia, China, Taiwan and Singapore, which together accounted for more than 60% of overall trade in 2024.
+Australia and Indonesia are the most important export markets (28% and 27% of the total, respectively), and most imports originate from Indonesia (33%) and China (12%).

 Offshore oil and gas resources are an important pillar of the economy and government revenues.
 Oil rents contribute around one third to the country's GDP.
 The great majority of the population is employed in the agricultural and services sector.
 Important agricultural products include corn, rice, cassava, sweet potatoes, coconuts, and coffee.
 The manufacturing sector focusses on textiles and garments, handicrafts, and the processing of coffee.
 Furthermore, marble quarrying is another source for foreign exchange.

-About 5% of the EU's imports from Timor-Leste were eligible for EBA preferences in 2023 (most other imports are duty free under the EU's normal tariffs).
-The country does not make use of its preferential access to the EU market.
+About 7% of the EU's imports from Timor-Leste were eligible for EBA preferences in 2024 (most other imports are duty free under the EU's normal tariffs).
+For the first time in years, the country made use of its preferential access to the EU market, with a utilisation rate of almost 30%.

-Only a small share of Timor-Leste's exports to the EU were eligible for EBA preferences in 2023.
+Share of Timor-Leste's exports to the EU were eligible for EBA preferences in 2024.

-Share of zero-duty imports from Timor-Leste.
+Share of zero-duty imports from Timor-Leste in 2024.
 Most imports are duty-free under normal EU tariffs.

 EU imports from Timor-Leste decreased strongly since 2016, and EBA-eligible imports are very small.
-The country has not used the preferences since 2014.
+Nevertheless, the country used the preferences in 2024 for the first time in years, for various product sections, even small-scale exports.

-As a beneficiary of the EBA, Timor-Leste is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Timor-Leste has ratified 6 out of 7 UN conventions on the protection of human rights and 6 out of 8 fundamental ILO labour rights conventions.
-Additionally, Timor-Leste has ratified 4 environmental protection conventions as well as 2 conventions on good governance.
+As a beneficiary of the EBA, Timor-Leste is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Timor-Leste has ratified six out of the seven UN conventions on the protection of human rights and six out of the eight fundamental ILO labour rights conventions listed in the GSP Regulation.
+Additionally, Timor-Leste has ratified four out of the eight listed environmental protection conventions as well as two out of the four conventions on good governance.

 Access all info about EU-Timor Leste relations on the International Partnerships website.